vizstack/blog/README.md

 Welcome to our blog!
 This is where we share exciting updates and milestones on our journey that is building Vizstack.

 ## Updates
+[Weel 09/08](WEEK-09-08.md) - Designed and implemented an extremely modular and extensible graph layout library!
 [Week 09/01](WEEK-09-01.md) - Created MVP for vz-logger (Javascript + Python), optimized design for complex layouts!

 ## What is Vizstack?